Abelian varieties with real multiplication: classification and isogeny classes over finite fields: Size of isogeny classes

 \begin{proof} From Lemma \ref{lemmagor} we deduce that every order between $\cO_{F}[\alpha^{n}]$ and $\cO_{K}$ is Gorenstein, hence every element of $\operatorname{ICM}(R_{n})$ lies in $\mathcal{C}\ell(\cO)$ for some unique order $\cO$ over $R_{n}$.
 Therefore by Lemma \ref{bass} we have

 Let $h(\cO)$ be the class number of $\cO$.
 We note that the class group of the smallest order $R_{n}$ has the largest size.
-By the lattice isomorphism theorem\footnote{We would like to thank Nathan Kaplan for pointing out this to us.}, subgroups of $\cO_K$ containing $R_{n}$ are in bijection with subgroups of $\cO_{K}/R_{n}$.
+By the lattice isomorphism theorem, subgroups of $\cO_K$ containing $R_{n}$ are in bijection with subgroups of $\cO_{K}/R_{n}$.
 Since $R_n$ is Bass, we have that $\cO_{K}/R_{n}$ is cyclic.
 Therefore its subgroups are indexed by $d\mid i_n$ where $i_n =|\cO_K/R_n|.$ Putting everything together, we see that

 where $\cO_{d}$ is the order corresponding to the subgroup of order $d$ in $\cO_{K}/R_n$. \end{proof}